 The University reserves the right to increase Home and EU Undergraduate and PGCE tuition fees in line with any inflationary or other increase authorised by the Secretary of State for future years of study.

 As well as your tuition fees, you will also need to consider the cost of your accommodation each year whilst you study at university.
-Visit our accommodation webpages for further details about our Halls of Residence.
+Visit our accommodation pages for further details about our Halls of Residence.

 We have a range of scholarships to help with the cost of your studies.
 Visit our scholarships page to find out more.